vedph/pythia/docs/16-cli.md

 - `-d DB_NAME`: the database name (default=`pythia`).
 - `-c CONTEXT_SIZE`: the size of the context to retrieve for each result (0=none, default=5).
 - `-w WHITELIST_PATH`: the path to a whitelist file containing word forms to ignore during checking.
 Each non-empty line should contain one word.
 Words in the whitelist are considered correct even if not found in the lookup index.
+- `-x NAME` or `-x NAME=VALUE`: the span attributes to exclude.
+Can be specified multiple times.
+Format: `NAME` to exclude any attribute with that name, or `NAME=VALUE` to exclude only when both name and value match.